 Newest Diesel Stuff from SEMA 2021

-Diesel News, Products, SEMA
+Diesel News, Diesel Performance Parts, SEMA

 Early every November at the Las Vegas Convention Center, gear heads from around the globe gather for the Specialty Equipment Market Association trade show, which is better known as SEMA.
 It’s one of the planet’s largest automotive gatherings, and in 2019, about 170,000 people met to see the latest and greatest automotive parts, accessories, equipment, and of course some over the top show vehicles.
 Due to COVID-19, SEMA was cancelled in 2020, and thankfully the 2021 show did happen, but attendance numbers were a little lower than expected due to some international travel restrictions.
 However, there were still tons of new products being unveiled.
 Every segment of the automotive community is well represented at the show, so you can see products for imports, muscle cars, rat-rods, exotics, powersports, and of course our beloved diesel pickups.
 Unfortunately, the show is only open to those who work in the automotive industry, so if you didn’t get a chance to attend this year, we’ll fill you in on what you missed and go over some of the newest products and the coolest builds that were on display, and of course, it’s all about diesel.